kuking/seof/PROPOSAL.md

   part of its signed plaintext.
 This is verified.

-- Most filesystems can handle [sparse files](https://en.wikipedia.org/wiki/Sparse_file). seof supports sparse files, but read of empty/zeroed blocks is disabled by default to avoid a possible attack (see: XXX flag).
-User create a new file and [`Seek`](https://golang.org/pkg/os/#File.Seek) to any part of the file, write a byte, and later read it.
+- Most filesystems can handle [sparse files](https://en.wikipedia.org/wiki/Sparse_file). seof supports sparse files, but read of never written/zeroed blocks is disabled by default to avoid a possible attack (see: XXX flag).
+User can create a new file and [`Seek`](https://golang.org/pkg/os/#File.Seek) to any part of it, write a byte, and later read it.
   Reading outside the block boundaries of the unique written byte will fail unless explicitly enabled.
+This is not a very typical user case.

   __Long explanation__: in order to keep track of blocks holding data, seof should keep a block-written-bitmap.
 So when a block is read from the disk and comes completely empty (zeroed, no AEAD seal present), but the block-written-bitmap